 On any major deal – and even on many small ones – there will be a lot of communication between internal stakeholders.

 Pricing, strategy, pre-sales demonstrations, stakeholder management and lots more.
-They are all the subject of extensive discussion.
+Often, they are all the subject of extensive discussion.

 However, managing that internal communication by email is a common opportunity mistake.